MicrosoftDocs/sdk-api/sdk-api-src/content/dvbsiparser/nf-dvbsiparser-iisdbsiparser2-getsdt.md

 ### -param ppSDT [out]

-Receives a pointer to the <a href="https://msdn.microsoft.com/a9824eb9-ec12-4a09-ba42-243fe19c0670">IISDB_SDT</a>
+Receives a pointer to the <a href="https://msdn.microsoft.com/a9824eb9-ec12-4a09-ba42-243fe19c0670">IISDB_SDT</a>interface.
-interface.
 Use this interface to retrieve the information in the table.
 The caller must release the interface.